 The Knox Housing Assistance Program is now an Eviction Prevention Program.
-The Eviction Prevention Program is a joint City of Knoxville/Knox County initiative aiding renters adversely affected during the COVID-19 pandemic.
-The program is open to income-qualified city and county renters where one or more individuals in the home have experienced one of the following adverse financial impacts at some point since March 13, 2020.
+The Eviction Prevention Program is a joint City of Knoxville/Knox County initiative aiding renters who are facing eviction.
+The program is open to income-qualified city and county residents.

 Applications for utility assistance only do not require the landlord to submit an application.

 Rent and utility assistance are both available through the program.
 As a tenant you may apply for rent and utility assistance within the same application or you may apply for either type of assistance individually.
 As a landlord, you may apply for multiple tenants through a single application.

-To receive payment through the emergency rental assistance program, a landlord must agree to and sign the following attestation as part of the application process:
+To receive payment through the Eviction Prevention Program, a landlord must agree to and sign the following attestation as part of the application process:

 “I agree not to evict the tenant for nonpayment of rent during the months for which I am receiving emergency rental assistance funding and for an additional 30 days past the dates covered by this assistance payment.”

 Landlords are not required to participate in the program for a tenant to be eligible for assistance.
 After a tenant applies, an email is sent to the landlord requesting they complete a landlord application.
 If no landlord application is submitted, Case Managers will make two additional attempts to contact the landlord, and if unsuccessful, a direct rental assistance payment will be made to the tenant.

 Homeowners are not eligible to apply under this program.
 If you are a homeowner and need assistance, please call 211 for a list of agencies that may be able to help.

-Renter households are eligible to receive assistance for up to 18 months of rent and utility assistance.
-Based on the availability of funding, households at risk of continued housing instability may be eligible for future rent payments (paid in three-month increments).
+Renter households are eligible to receive assistance for up to 18 months if funding is available for rent and utility assistance.